markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

     invoke
         To call a function or method.

+    Iteration
+        The repetition of a set of operations.

     Keyword
         A word reserved for the python language, and illegal to use as a variable name, such as "if", "and" and "for".

+    List
+        A python data type that hold a sequence of items.
+Each item is a value.

     Method
         A function that is defined and used inside an object, like a turtle.